stuntrally/stuntrally3/docs/Developing.md

 - vdrift - SR simulation (based on old [VDrift](https://github.com/VDrift) from about 2010) with a lot of changes and custom code,
 Also has simulation for spaceships, sphere, hovers etc, and for `Buoyancy.*`.

+## Doxygen

+Documentation for SR3 sources, class list, members, hierarchy, diagrams etc.
+can be generated using [Doxygen](https://www.doxygen.nl/).
+Setup for it is in [Doxyfile](../Doxyfile).
+After installing Doxygen (and its needed deps for diagrams), start by `doxygen`.
+Then access it by opening created [doxygen/html/index.html](doxygen/html/index.html).

 ----